 Effective September 1, 2015, Bayer-Pensionskasse VVaG, Leverkusen (Germany), and Covestro AG agreed to include Covestro AG as an additional guarantor in the initial fund previously agreed with Bayer AG.
 The purpose of the initial fund is to provide Bayer-Pensionskasse VVaG with repayable, interest-bearing loans if necessary.
 Covestro AG has undertaken to provide a maximum of €208 million to the initial fund.
 As of the reporting date, Covestro AG had not yet made any contributions.

-Obligations of €846 thousand were recognized for future lease and rent payments.
-Of the total rental obligations, €241 thousand is due in 2019 and €605 thousand in 2020 to 2023.
+Future lease and rent payments resulted in obligations of €606 thousand.
+Of the total rental obligations, €241 thousand is due in 2020 and €365 thousand in 2021 to 2023.

 23. Related Party Disclosures